hardyqr/UW-Spring2017-CS246-Notes/LEC16-method_overriding_and_dynamic_dispatch.md

 // cp, bp are all pointing to the begining of the Comic object
 ```
 - **Static Dispatch**
-	- the compiler looks at the declared type of the ptr, finds it to be a `Book` ptr, and makes the decision that `Book::isHeavy` will be called
+	- the compiler looks at the **declared type** of the ptr, finds it to be a `Book` ptr, and makes the decision that `Book::isHeavy` will be called

 - This default behavior is not what we typically want
  	- we'd like to use `Book` ptrs to point to any kind of `Book`, but still have the overriden methods run
 	- use keyword `virtual`

+- notice:
+	- withoud keyword `virtual`, static dispatch, look at the declared type
+	- with keyword `virtual`, dynamic dispatch, vptr points to vtable, look at the runtime type

 `inheritance/example3`